 I speak regularly on topics related to Tolkien, Lewis, and imaginative apologetics, in both the U.S. and internationally.
 If you are interested in having me come to do a lecture for your conference, university, or group, please be in touch!
 My email address is hollyordway (at) gmail (dot) com.

-See below for my upcoming and recent speaking engagements:
+See below for my speaking schedule:

 January 30: “Hidden in Plain Sight: Tolkien’s Influences from Children’s Literature and Popular Fiction.”
 The Oxford C.S.
 Lewis Society, Oxford, England.

 February 8: morning: Chapel talk (for students); afternoon: “Imaginative Apologetics: What It Is and Why We Need It” (for teachers).
 Portsmouth Christian Academy, Dover, NH.